Franks (Latin: Franci): tribal federation on the north and east bank of the Lower Rhine, which created a late antique kingdom in France.

 Others, however, were less Romanized and continued to use the old German language.
 In this way, the Rhineland and Toxandria were lost to Latin.
 Thus, in the second half of the fourth century a linguistic frontier came into being.
 Frankish was spoken in Toxandria, whereas, south of that, Latin remained in use.
 This has echoed down the centuries and is the cause of the division between the Dutch-speaking Flemish and the French-speaking Walloons that exists in Belgium today.

 In 383, a military commander named Magnus Maximus usurped imperial powers in Britain, Gaul, and the Iberian peninsula.
 To strengthen his army, he bought the support of Frankish allies.
 This was to become standard policy: every usurper and every official emperor with ambitions in Gaul would strengthen his army by paying Frankish groups.

 From treasure finds, we can deduce that the usurper Constantine III (r.407-411), the emperor Honorius (r.395-423), and the usurper Jovinus (r.411-413) hired Frankish soldiers.
+In 407, Frankish troops defeated the Vandals.
 The Roman commander Aetius received support from Frankish soldiers in his war against the Huns of Attila (451).note[Gregory of Tours, History of the Franks 2.7; Jordanes, Origin and Customs of the Goths 36.191.]

 There were problems as well.
 In c.423, Aetius had to recover Cologne and Xanten from Frankish occupiers.
 Merovech, who may have been the commander of the Franks fighting against Attila, was not above attacking Cologne and Mainz.
 At least some Franks were starting to look at themselves as independent under their own leaders.